-These sectors can have different electricity demands and needs and which can evolve over time.
+These sectors can have different electricity demands and needs and which can evolve over time as was seen in the last mini-lecture.
+We will now explore how these energy demands can be defined.

 ## Defining energy demands

 When defining an energy demand for energy systems models, it is important to identify the following: